Nursery Crop Insurance Recordkeeping

 What unit structures are available under the Nursery Crop Insurance Provisions?

 The Nursery Crop Insurance Provisions only allow a basic unit structure.
-Basic units may be established by your share or they may be further divided into additional basic units by each insurable plant type depending on the level of coverage - additional level of coverage or Catastrophic (CAT) level of coverage - you elect.
+Basic units may be established by your share or they may be further divided into additional basic units by 1) each insurable plant type or 2) non-contiguous land depending on the level of coverage - additional level of coverage or Catastrophic (CAT) level of coverage - you elect.
 Optional units are not allowed.

-If you elect an additional level of coverage for one or both of the practices (container grown or field grown), you can elect basic units by share or elect basic units within the practice by plant type.
+If you elect an additional level of coverage for one or both of the practices (container grown or field grown), you can elect basic units by share, elect basic units within the practice by plant type or elect basic units within the practice by non-contiguous land.
 There are 15 plant types for container grown and 12 plant types for field grown.
 You may elect different coverage levels for each basic unit.

 If you elect CAT level of coverage for one or both practices, each practice is limited to one basic unit.
 For example, if you insure your field grown practice and your container grown practice under the CAT level of coverage, you will have two basic units: one basic unit for your field grown practice and one basic unit for your container grown practice.